deltachives/2025-002-credit-store-demo-rs/docs/guide.md

 # Basic Usage

 We start in a default span frame of (1, 1).
-Think of it as a coordinate for the current coin store we're in.
+Think of it as a coordinate for the current coin store history we're in.

 We can add users with `coins users add` and also delete them with `coins users delete`.
 This just creates corresponding insert and delete events.